 Two Reasons Why You Should Not Do Real Estate Marketing on Social Media

-When you use social media as your main marketing channel to build your real estate business, you make a risky bet.
+Using social media as your primary marketing channel to build your real estate business, you make a risky bet.

-Because when you create content on social media, you are their product, they are in control.
+Because when you create content on social media, you are their product, and they are in control.

 They can shut you down at a moment’s notice or reduce your organic reach with time, depending on the age of the platform.